Devanshyelne/loan-approval-predictor/README.md

 My first end-to-end ML project — a binary classifier that predicts whether a loan application will be approved, built from raw, messy data through to a properly validated model.

-This started as a guided project (Apna College AI/ML Prime Batch) and was then extended independently: fixing data leakage, adding stratified splits, tuning models to reduce overfitting, and validating everything with cross-validation.
+Built the full pipeline from scratch and then iterated on it independently: fixing data leakage, adding stratified splits, tuning models to reduce overfitting, and validating everything with cross-validation.

 ## Problem Statement